wj331/OrbitalTiktok/README.md

 ## Getting Started (RPC servers)
 Follow the steps below to set up the API Gateway HTTP server.

-Navigate into the cloned repository:
+Navigate into the cloned repository: <br>
 `cd OrbitalxTiktok/RPCservers`